 One of the most popular solutions for affordable accommodation is to flatshare.
 Rent can prove very expensive, especially in large cities such as Sydney or Melbourne.
 Flat sharing is a good way to reduce this cost, but also to meet new people.
 It is very common in Australia for students or travellers on a Working Holiday Visa, to share an apartment so you will easily find lots of ads on specialised facebook groups or websites to assist your search.

 When you do decide where you want to be based, consider your arrival.
 Is it far from the airport?
 Can you get there on public transport?
-Considering these questions before you arrive will save so much stress on arrival, especially if your flight is arriving late at night or very early in the morning.
+Considering these questions will save so much stress on arrival, especially if your flight is landing late at night or early in the morning.

 When all these tasks are complete, and your departure is only a few days away, you can finally start thinking about the final preparations, including packing.
 It may seem an overwhelming task to pack your life into a backpack, but these tips may help you.

 It is so important when packing for Australia to only bring the necessary items.
-Take clothes you will actually wear while considering the different opportunities you may have, for example, sports or hikes, nights out, beachwear etc. Be careful not to take too many clothes of the same kind – no one wants to have ten bikinis and nothing else in their backpack!
+Take clothes you will actually wear while considering the different opportunities you may have (sports or hikes, nights out, beachwear etc).
+Be careful not to take too many clothes of the same kind!

 Also, think about the climate of the region you are going to in Australia.
-For example, if you are going to study in Cairns, the weather is generally warm all year round, so Summer clothes are perfect.
-On the other hand, if you are going to Melbourne, the Winters can be cool, so it may be useful to bring some sweaters and a waterproof coat, for example.
+For example, if you are going to study in Cairns, the weather is generally warm all year round.
+So Summer clothes are perfect.
+On the other hand, if you are going to Melbourne, the Winters can be cool.
+It may therefore be useful to bring some sweaters and a waterproof coat, for example.

 Regardless of what you pack (or forget to pack!), you will always be able to purchase new clothes in Australia.

 However, it is not just clothing; you will need to pack.
-You will also need space for your electronic devices such as your laptop which is useful for your studies as is a hard drive and not forgetting your chargers!
+You will also need space for your electronic devices such as your laptop!
 Also, consider taking a camera and an electronic adapter.
-Other items include any medicines you need, your documents such as passport and license, cash to be exchanged (or currency card) as well as photocopies of any important tickets or documents in case they are lost or damaged.
+Other items include any medicines you need, your passport and license, cash to be exchanged (or currency card) as well as photocopies of any important tickets or documents in case they are lost or damaged.

 Now your to-do list is complete and your backpack packed there is just one last thing to do – party!
-Spend your last few days at home with your favourite home-cooked foods, friends, and family before saying goodbye as your study abroad adventure in Australia begins!
+Spend your last few days at home.
+Enjoy with your favourite home-cooked foods, friends, and family before saying goodbye as your study abroad adventure in Australia begins!